This post was most recently updated on January 14th, 2019.

 Well, after you remove the site collection, it actually goes to the second-stage recycle bin.
 The bad thing is, that this recycle bin is NOT accessible using web browser, but only by PowerShell.
 SharePoint Online still reservers that url for the site, though, so you can’t create a new one with the same url!

 This will hold true until after 30 days, when the recycle bin is finally emptied.
 And boy, is that a long time to wait to be able to create a new site you’d need right now!

-Luckily, there’s an easy workaround available for all the admin users: PowerShell commandlets to get rid of the deleted site!
+Luckily, there’s 2 workarounds available for all the admin users.
+The new admin center, and some great PowerShell commandlets to get rid of the deleted site!